madnuttah/unbound-docker/README.md

 ## Contributing

 If you like to contribute to this repository, don't hesitate making a [`pull request`](https://github.com/madnuttah/unbound-docker/pulls).
-I'd love to see what you have prepared to make the image even greater.
-Anyhow, it might be a good idea to ask me before making a pull request because of a bug you've found or a feature enhancement you'd like to have added because I may already have implemented it in my development environment.
+I'd love to see what you have prepared to make the image even better.
+Anyhow, it might be a good idea to contact me before making a pull request because of a bug you've found or a feature enhancement you'd like to have added because I may already have implemented it in my development environment.

 ## Acknowledgements